wadefagen/waf.cs.illinois.edu/index.md

 {% endcard %}

-{% card July 3, 2023 &mdash; National Leadership in Data Science Education Supporting a Significant Visible Social Impact %}
+{% card "July 3, 2023 &mdash; National Leadership in Data Science Education Supporting a Significant Visible Social Impact" %}

 > *"Projects chosen [...] demonstrate the spirit of collaboration, innovation and immense promise to impact our campus community and beyond."*